 We have assembled the following resources to help you stay informed:

-• Phone – The direct number for the Call Center is 603-338-9292.
-Hours are M-F, 9:00am – 5:00pm.
+• Phone: The direct number for the Call Center is 603-826-6500.
+Hours are Monday through Friday, 9 am to 5 pm.
 There is voicemail for anyone calling outside those hours.

-Important Ways to Slow the Spread of COVID-19
+Ways to slow the spread of COVID-19

 • Wear a mask that covers your nose and mouth to help you protect yourself and others.